fluent/fluentd-docker-image/README.md

 ## How to build your own image

-It is very easy to use this image as base image.
+It is very easy to use onbuild image as base image.
 Write your `Dockerfile` and configuration files, and/or your own plugin files if needed.

 ```
-FROM fluent/fluentd:latest
+FROM fluent/fluentd:latest-onbuild
 MAINTAINER your_name <...>
 USER fluent
 WORKDIR /home/fluent
-ENV PATH /home/fluent/.gem/ruby/2.2.0/bin:$PATH
+ENV PATH /home/fluent/.gem/ruby/2.3.0/bin:$PATH
 RUN gem install fluent-plugin-secure-forward
 EXPOSE 24284
 CMD fluentd -c /fluentd/etc/$FLUENTD_CONF -p /fluentd/plugins $FLUENTD_OPT